Ivanello/deepchar.github.io/README.md

 Another flavour of this task is transliteration of named entities.
 You can read more about that in [deepchar/entities](/entities).

+Transliteration can be seen as a special case of translation - for example between Serbian and Croatian, or Hindi and Urdu - or style transfer.

 </details>

 ### Our approach